Pluto

 Pluto (minor-planet designation: 134340 Pluto) is a dwarf planet in the Kuiper belt, a ring of bodies beyond the orbit of Neptune.
 It is the ninth-largest and tenth-most-massive known object to directly orbit the Sun.
-It is the largest known trans-Neptunian object by volume, by a small margin, but is slightly less massive than Eris.
+It is the largest known trans-Neptunian object by volume by a small margin, but is less massive than Eris.
 Like other Kuiper belt objects, Pluto is made primarily of ice and rock and is much smaller than the inner planets.
-Pluto has only one sixth the mass of Earth's moon, and one third its volume.
+Pluto has roughly one-sixth the mass of the Moon and one-third of its volume.
+Originally considered a planet, its status was changed when astronomers adopted a new definition of the word with new criteria.

 Pluto has a moderately eccentric and inclined orbit, ranging from 30 to 49 AU from the Sun.
 Light from the Sun takes 5.5 hours to reach Pluto at its orbital distance of 39.5 AU.
 Pluto's eccentric orbit periodically brings it closer to the Sun than Neptune, but a stable orbital resonance prevents them from colliding.

 Pluto has five known moons: Charon, the largest, whose diameter is just over half that of Pluto; Styx; Nix; Kerberos; and Hydra.
 Pluto and Charon are sometimes considered a binary system because the barycenter of their orbits does not lie within either body, and they are tidally locked.
-The New Horizons mission was the first spacecraft to visit Pluto and its moons, making a flyby on July 14, 2015 and taking detailed measurements and observations.
+New Horizons was the first spacecraft to visit Pluto and its moons, making a flyby on July 14, 2015, and taking detailed measurements and observations.

-Pluto was discovered in 1930, the first object in the Kuiper belt.
-It was immediately hailed as the ninth planet, but it was always the odd object out, and its planetary status was questioned when it was found to be much smaller than expected.
-These doubts increased following the discovery of additional objects in the Kuiper belt starting in the 1990s, and particularly the more massive scattered disk object Eris in 2005.
+Pluto was discovered in 1930 by Clyde W. Tombaugh, making it the first known object in the Kuiper belt.
+It was immediately hailed as the ninth planet.
+However, its planetary status was questioned when it was found to be much smaller than expected.
+These doubts increased following the discovery of additional objects in the Kuiper belt starting in the 1990s, particularly the more massive scattered disk object Eris in 2005.
 In 2006, the International Astronomical Union (IAU) formally redefined the term planet to exclude dwarf planets such as Pluto.
 Many planetary astronomers, however, continue to consider Pluto and other dwarf planets to be planets.